MoserMichael/python-obj-system/gen-iterator.md

 ### <a id='s1-2-2' />What is going on here?

 What is happening here?
-Both the generator function and it's caller are running as part of the same operating system thread, this thread is hosting the python bytecode interpeter, which is executing both the generator function and its caller.
+Both the generator function and it's caller are running as part of the same operating system thread, that is hosting the python bytecode interpreter.
+The interpreter is running both the generator function and its caller.

-Now the python bytecode interpreter maintains two separate stack frame entity, one for the generator and one for its caller, A stack [frame object](https://docs.python.org/3/reference/datamodel.html) represents the current function or generator in the python bytecode interpreter.
-It has a field for the local variables maintained by the function (see f\_locals dictionary member of the frame object) and the current bytecode instruction that is being executed within the function/generator (see f\_lasti member of the frame object).
+Now the python bytecode interpreter maintains two separate stack [frame object](https://docs.python.org/3/reference/datamodel.html), one for the generator function and one for its caller.
+The stack frame object has a field for the local variables maintained by the function (see f\_locals dictionary member of the frame object) and the current bytecode instruction that is being executed within the function/generator (see f\_lasti member of the frame object).
 The generator object is put into 'suspended' state, once the generator has called the yield statement, with the aim to return a value to the caller.
 The generator is later resumed upon calling the next built-in function (next(fib\_gen) in our case), and resumes execution from the bytecode instruction referred to by f\_lasti, with the local variable values referred to by the f\_locals dictionary of the frame object. (are you still with me?)

-See the following example:
+The interaction between the caller and generator are an example of [cooperative multitasking](https://en.wikipedia.org/wiki/Cooperative\_multitasking), here you have multiple logical threads, but there is only one of them active at a given time.
+When the active thread/generator has finished, it calls the yield statement, and that's where the other thread is activated, while the generator is put to sleep.
+Each of the cooperative threads is maintaining its own separate stack, this stack is only used when the thread is running.

 __Source:__